 No More Cold and Clammy Night Sweats

 Do night sweats disrupt your sleep?
-Sweating at night isn’t really a sleep disorder, but there’s no doubt that waking up with nightclothes and bedding soaked with perspiration does disturb your nighttime slumber.
+Sweating at night isn’t really a sleep disorder, but there’s no doubt that waking up with nightclothes and bedding soaked with perspiration can disturb your nighttime slumber.

-If you are a woman and going through menopause, don’t take it for granted that the night sweats are caused by the menopause.
-The hormonal changes taking place in your body — the reduction in estrogen and progesterone, can cause or aggravate sleep apnea.
+If you are a woman and going through menopause, don’t take it for granted that your night sweats are caused by menopause.
+The hormonal changes taking place in your body — the reduction in estrogen and progesterone — can also cause or aggravate sleep apnea.

 If you suffer from night sweats, the first step is to try to determine the cause.
 Talk to your doctor.
 Ask about any medication you’re taking, and have a thorough examination to try to determine the underlying cause.

-- Night sweats is a symptom, not a disorder.
+Night sweats are a symptom, not a disorder.
 Determine what’s causing your night sweats.

-- Another cause of night sweats is sleep apnea.
-If this is a possibility, have a sleep study done.
+Another cause of night sweats is sleep apnea.
+If this is a possibility, a sleep study may be required.

-- Eat a balanced diet and indulge in some exercise early in the day.
+Eat a balanced diet and try to exercise regularly.